 “The most efficient and effective way to guarantee summer success is through planning your garden during the winter.”

-January and February, traditionally the coldest, bleakest months of the year, have one highlight… something like the gardener’s version of the swallows returning to Capistrano: The arrival of seed catalogs in the mail.
+We are heading into the coldest, bleakest months of the year, but this season has one highlight… something like the gardener’s version of the swallows returning to Capistrano: The arrival of seed catalogs in the mail.

 The timing of these catalogs is no accident.
 Amidst the snow and wind, these beautiful, colorful pages give hope that our gardens will bloom once more.
 They also suggest giddy possibilities, sometimes beyond logic, that this time we’ll be able to grow peanuts in Idaho or mangoes in Alaska.